 - Listen to what the child has to say.
 Allow them time to talk freely and do not ask leading questions.
 Reassure the child that they are doing the right thing in telling you.
 Let them know they are being taken seriously and that nothing they say is or will cause a problem.
 Do not tell them they should have told you sooner. - Stay calm and do not show that you are shocked or upset.
 Do not in any circumstance promise to keep what they have told you a secret.
 Explain you will have to pass this information on and what will happen next. - If possible, make a handwritten record as the child speaks.
 If this is not possible, make a handwritten record as soon as possible afterwards.
-Follow the school procedure to also make a report on CPOMS. - Speak to a DSL or deputy DSL immediately if the child is in immediate risk or has been harmed as noted above. - Under no circumstances should the staff member undertake any investigation into the concern. - Any allegations about staff must be reported directly to the headteacher, or in their absence, a deputy headteacher, unless the allegation is against the headteacher in which case the chair of governors should be informed.
+Follow the school procedure to also make a report on CPOMS. - Speak to a DSL or deputy DSL immediately if the child is in immediate risk or has been harmed as noted above. - Under no circumstances should the staff member undertake any investigation into the concern. - The DSL/DDSLs will always endeavour to speak to a child in pairs to ensure accurate recordings of any allegations/disclosures. - Any allegations about staff must be reported directly to the Headteacher, or in their absence, a deputy Headteacher, unless the allegation is against the Headteacher in which case the chair of governors should be informed.
 See later section.